Jazz Handbook

 Ensemble Placements

-The jazz faculty reserves the right to evaluate and adust ensemble placement decisions as needed.
-The program maintains that an ensemble is a class, and placement decisions are an assignment, not a suggestion or an option to the student.
-Students are expected to respect the faculty, the placement process, and the decisions that are made at all times and contribute to the success of the jazz program of which they’ve enrolled in.
+The jazz faculty reserves the right to evaluate and adjust ensemble placement decisions as necessary.
+The program views an ensemble as a class, and placements are considered assignments, not suggestions or options for students.
+Students are expected to respect the faculty, the placement process, and the decisions made at all times, contributing to the success of the jazz program in which they are enrolled.

 Chamber Jazz Ensembles